hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 # Mirror Node Explorer Configuration

 Mirror Node Explorer can be configured using two files:
-- core-config.json enables to set global configuration parameters
+- [core-config.json](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/core-config.json) enables to set global configuration parameters
-- networks-config.json specifies networks (ie mainnet, testnet…) that can be explored
+- [networks-config.json](https://github.com/hashgraph/hedera-mirror-node-explorer/blob/main/public/networks-config.json) specifies the networks (ie mainnet, testnet…) that can be explored as well as network-specific configuration parameters.

 #### About optional parameters
 Unless specified, parameter values can be absent or `null`.
 In that case, Explorer applies a default behavior specified in the sections below.